Solapur: Air

+Solapur Airport (IATA code: SSE) is located to the south of Solapur city.
+It was inaugurated virtually on 29 September 2024 by PMO Narendra Modi.
+The Solapur airport has been developed at an estimated cost of Rs 65 crore to operate Code- B- type of aircraft.
+The Terminal Building of Solapur now has a total area of 1152 sqm. to serve 150 passengers during peak hours and 4.1 lakh passengers annually.
+The artworks installed inside the Terminal building glorify and showcase the rich art, architecture and culture of Solapur City.
+The paintings at different locations in the terminal showcasing the Lavani dance form, the images of various traditional musical instruments of Maharashtra and 'Pandharpur Wari' work displays to make the passengers informed and enchanted with the enriched cultural heritage, rooted tradition and religious beliefs of the city.

+Scheduled flights operating out of Solapur Airport to cities like Mumbai to begin operating soon.
+With the new Airport, Solapur anticipates heightened connectivity, promising increased business opportunities and tourism growth in the region.

 Utility services

 The electrical supply to the city is managed by the Maharashtra State Electricity Distribution Company Limited and water is supplied from the Ujjani Dam on the Bhima River.
 CNG will be soon available for vehicle in Solapur as well as piped natural Gas will be available for Domestic, Commercial and industrial use.

 Radio stations in Solapur

 In the Solapur, both the official state channel Air Solapur on a frequency of 103.4 FM and commercial stations such as Radio City (91.1 FM), Big FM (92.7 FM) and Solapur's Only Live Radio Station 95 MYFM by Dainik Bhaskar Group. are broadcast.
 List of radio stations.